Using transactions in SQL Data Warehouse

 SET NOCOUNT ON; DECLARE @xact_state smallint = 0; BEGIN TRAN BEGIN TRY DECLARE @i INT; SET @i = CONVERT(INT,'ABC'); END TRY BEGIN CATCH SET @xact_state = XACT_STATE(); IF @@TRANCOUNT > 0 BEGIN PRINT 'ROLLBACK'; ROLLBACK TRAN; END SELECT ERROR_NUMBER() AS ErrNumber , ERROR_SEVERITY() AS ErrSeverity , ERROR_STATE() AS ErrState , ERROR_PROCEDURE() AS ErrProcedure , ERROR_MESSAGE() AS ErrMessage ; END CATCH; IF @@TRANCOUNT >0 BEGIN PRINT 'COMMIT'; COMMIT TRAN; END SELECT @xact_state AS TransactionState;

 The expected behavior is now observed.
 The error in the transaction is managed and the ERROR_* functions provide values as expected.

 It is also worth noting that SQL Data Warehouse does not implement or support the ERROR_LINE() function.
-If you have this in your code you will need to remove it to be compliant with SQL Data Warehouse.
+If you have this in your code, you need to remove it to be compliant with SQL Data Warehouse.
 Use query labels in your code instead to implement equivalent functionality.
-Please refer to the LABEL article for more details on this feature.
+For more details, see the LABEL article.

 Using THROW and RAISERROR